wetransform/hc-documentation/docs/setup-hc/create-a-theme/2015-02-01-theme-edit-view-config.md

 * Default (no renderer)
 * Formatted number (enter a number format, e.g. ###.##)
-* Formatted Date (choose a date format option)
+* Formatted date (choose a date format option)
-* Codelist Labels (substitute coded values can be provided in lookup table)
+* Codelist labels (substitute coded values can be provided in lookup table)
     * semicolon separated CSV or valid JSON values can be provided
     * the first column must contain values found in the data and the second column must contain the display values